lucyinthesky2111/milestone-project-one/README.md

   ### Imagery
   * [Unsplash](https://unsplash.com/), [Pexels](https://www.pexels.com/) and [Freepik](https://www.freepik.com/) – were used to source all the images used in the site.
   * [Tinify](https://tinypng.com/) – was used to optimise all images.
-  * [Design](https://www.design.com/) – the Clutch Kings College was customised from a template on Design.
+  * [Design](https://www.design.com/) – the Clutch Kings College logo was customised from a template on Design.
   * [Canva](https://www.canva.com/) – was used to remove the background from the logo, and to crop all images to the desired aspect ratio.
   * [Aspect ratio calculator](https://aspectratiocalculator.com/) – was used to pick appropriate aspect ratios for all images used in the site.
-  * [Favicon.io](https://favicon.io/) – was used to the site’s favicon.
+  * [Favicon.io](https://favicon.io/) – was used to generate the site’s favicon.
   * [Techsini](https://techsini.com/multi-mockup/) – was used to generate a mockup of the homepage on various screen sizes.
   * [Coolors](https://coolors.co/) – was used to generate the site’s colour scheme.
   *	[WebAIM contrast checker](https://webaim.org/resources/contrastchecker/) – was used to test all colour combinations for accessibility.